silnrsi/FDBP/en-US/OpenType.md

 - There are only 20 registered ssxx features, but 99 cvxx features.
 - Some apps (MS Word for example) assume that users would need to turn on only one ssxx feature at a time.
 - Not as many apps support cvxx [yet].

+(is the "GSUB only" section in the "Font Construction Best Practices" google doc relevant?)

 [OTinfo on SS][http://scriptsource.org/cms/scripts/page.php?item_id=entry_detail&uid=kr5s6gwpdy]